Learn how to decoupage a table top in this unique upcycled furniture project! You can do it yourself with Mod Podge. So easy!

 • Paint stripes around the edge of the top using acrylic paint (I used black).
 Use painter’s tape to make the lines straight if you choose.
 Let dry.

 • Add a medium layer of Mod Podge to the top of the table.
 Place the fabric down and start smoothing.
 Work from the center out towards the edges.
+I did one half of the table, then the other half.

 • Continue smoothing with your hands or a brayer.
 Wipe away any Mod Podge that squeezes out the edge.
+Let dry.

 • Add acrylic paint decor (I did flowers) on the base of your table.
 Use the liner brush to add details.
 Let dry.